NikhilRoyDA/Haberman-Survival-EDA-Python-Project/README.md

+# 💡 Survival Analysis on the Haberman Dataset

 ## **📌 Project Overview**
 This project performs an **Exploratory Data Analysis (EDA)** on the **Haberman’s Survival Dataset**, analyzing factors influencing breast cancer patient survival post-surgery.